The Fence (film): Production

+Development

 In June 2023, Denis announced she had just finished the screenplay for her next project and would be returning to Cameroon later that same month to scout for locations.
 In March 2024, she revealed the film would be titled The Fence.
+It is Denis third film set in West Africa, following Chocolat (1988) and White Material (2009).

 The film is adapted from Bernard-Marie Koltès's play Black Battles with Dogs and was written by Claire Denis, Suzanne Lindon and Andrew Litvack.
 Denis is also director.
-It is produced by Curiosa Films and Vixens alongside Goodfellas and Saint Laurent Productions, with Senegal's Astou Production and backing from Arte France Cinema.
+It is produced by Vixens, Curiosa Films, Saint Laurent Productions and Arte France Cinéma.

 The cast is led by Mia McKenna-Bruce, Matt Dillon, and Isaach de Bankolé, with McKenna-Bruce replacing Riley Keough in January 2025.
 That month, Tom Blyth joined the cast.

+Filming

-In September 2024, it was announced that shooting for the film, now renamed The Cry of the Guards (Le Cri des Gardes), would take place in January and February 2025 in Senegal.
+In September 2024, it was announced that shooting for the film, renamed The Cry of the Guards (Le Cri des gardes), would take place between January and February 2025 in Senegal.
 In January 2025, Variety reported that Blyth was in Senegal for filming on the project.
 In February 2025, Deadline Hollywood reported that filming was underway, with the film reverting back to the title The Fence.

 Release

 The Fence had its world premiere in the Special Presentations section of the 2025 Toronto International Film Festival on 10 September 2025.
-It will screen at the 2025 New York Film Festival.
+It also screened at the Main Slate of the 2025 New York Film Festival.

 International sales are handled by Goodfellas.
-Les Films du Losange will distribute the film in France.
+Les Films du Losange distributed the film in France on 8 April 2026.

+Reception

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 12 critics, indicating "mixed or average" reviews.
+On AlloCiné, the film received an average rating of 3.3 out of 5 stars, based on 29 reviews from French critics.